shubhamchandak94/ProtographLDPC/usage.md

 total bits before transmission: code-width
 [space separated list of transmitted bit indices]
 ```
 * Puncturing for protographs is defined within the protograph template passed - the punctured indices are excluded from the list of transmitted bits within the protograph.
-Read more [here](TODO).
+Y
 * Puncturing for regular codes is achieved with the optional -f flag. if this flag is provided, the value passed specifies the proportion of bits to transmit; a .transmitted file is generated accordingly.
-Read more [here](TODO).

 If puncturing is implemented, you can mess with the default configuration by altering the index list within the .transmitted file.